snac-cooperative/technical-docs/Specifications/Workflow Engine.md

 ### How to integrate the workflow engine

 The workflow engine (WFE) communicates with the application via functions.
-There are two kinds of functions that the WFE requires: test and workers.
+There are two kinds of functions that the WFE requires: tests and workers.
 The WFE has internal functions: exit, jump, return.

-The functions do not have arguments, which is by design, to simplify implementation, and use.
+The functions do not have arguments by design for two reasons: to simplify implementation, and simplify use.
 From a feature standpoint, allowing arguments to to functions would enable the possibility of large classes of bugs in the workflows, but would not especially enhance the scope of workflow features.
-Also, as soon as variables and arguments are added to a workflow, it is no longer proveable.
+Also, as soon as variables and arguments are added to a workflow, it is less ameniable to static analysis.

-A set of functions integrates the WFE with existing APIs.
+Test and worker functions integrate the WFE with existing APIs.
 Integrated APIs need to expose boolean test functions that in order for the WFE to test extant attributes of the application.
 Tests should be side-effect free.
-(As regards tests, it is best to say that attributes of the application are being tested, and avoid saying "the state of the application" and only refer to "state" as a property of the workflow engine.
+(As regards tests, it is best to say that attributes of the application are being tested, and avoid saying "the state of the application" and reserver the word "state" as a property of the workflow engine.
 The WFE has state, and the application has state, but the contexts are totally separate.)
 Workers are functions that get work done.
 Workers do things, and often change application attributes as an intentional side effect.